cife

 What background do I need?

-A passion for a wide range of cinema is essential for success in Film Studies A level but it is not necessary to have studied either Film or Media at GCSE.
+A passion for a wide range of cinema is ideal for success in Film Studies A level but it is not necessary to have studied either Film or Media at GCSE.
 It is an academic subject and suits students who have flourished in essay-based subjects like English Literature or History.
 As a rule, students who have achieved a minimum of 5 GCSE’s 9-4 (equivalent to A*-C) will fare better in this subject.

 Where can it lead?

-A good degree in a creative arts subject like Film Studies can also develop a wide range of transferable skills including analysis, visual communication, problem solving, as well as communication, presentation and organizational skills.
+A good degree in a creative arts subject like Film Studies can also develop a wide range of transferable skills including analysis, visual communication, problem solving, as well as communication, presentation and organisational skills.

 One year course?